TAS Specialist Medical Practitioner Pay 2025–26

 Jump to VMO ↓Specialist Medical Practitioner — salary

 SMP Level 1 is entry for a newly Fellowship-qualified specialist; progression is annual by default.
 Not all specialists start at Level 1 — years of prior specialist experience may allow entry at a higher level.
-Selected levels shown; intermediate levels are interpolated.
+The full published scale is shown below.

 |---|---|---|